faroub/TahakomAVRLib/README.md

 ## Library structure

-The library is composed of several classes that abstract the different internal elements of a microcontroller and some external components that when hooked up to the chip can perform some actions.
+The library is composed of several classes that abstract the internal elements of a microcontroller and some external components that when hooked up to the chip can perform some actions.

 These classes implement the different available functionalities and are classified into: